Jamesllllllllll/Daily-Dashboard/README.md

 ## Usage

 After setting up and running the application, you can access the Daily Dashboard in your web browser.
-The interface will display your city's visualization, the top 5 articles of the day, and a unique daily fact.

 ## Contributing